kblomqvist/yasha/README.md

 ### Search paths of referenced templates

-By default the referenced templates, aka hardcoded template [extensions](http://jinja.pocoo.org/docs/dev/templates/#extends), [inclusions](http://jinja.pocoo.org/docs/dev/templates/#include) and [imports](http://jinja.pocoo.org/docs/dev/templates/#import), are searched in relation to the rendered template location.
-To extend this search path you can use option `-I` / `--searchpath`, like you would do with the GCC to include C header files.
+By default the referenced templates, aka hardcoded template [extensions](http://jinja.pocoo.org/docs/dev/templates/#extends), [inclusions](http://jinja.pocoo.org/docs/dev/templates/#include) and [imports](http://jinja.pocoo.org/docs/dev/templates/#import), are searched in relation to the template location.
+To extend the search path of referenced templates you can use command-line option `-I` / `--searchpath`.
+Like you would do with the GCC to include C header files.

 ```bash
 yasha -Iskeletons -Imacros foo.jinja